Jan Ellis: Career

 Determined from early on to make a name for himself as a rugby player, Ellis adhered to a punishing fitness regime throughout his career.
-He was frequently seen around Windhoek running up sand dunes and carrying rocks in his hands to increase his gripping strength.
+He was frequently seen around Windhoek running up hills and carrying rocks in his hands to increase his gripping strength.
 Fellow Springbok Gert Brynard later recalled how during a pre-test fitness session of 14 circuits around two rugby fields Ellis outstripped the rest of the squad.
 Teammate Jannie Engelbrecht remembered Ellis as always acting as the pace-maker in training runs, and that he would continue on after others would stop.

 In 1962 the 20-year-old Ellis was selected at lock for South West Africa's 12 June match at Windhoek's Suidwes Stadion against the British Lions, who were touring South Africa.
 Although he was selected at lock again for South West's game against Northern Transvaal on 30 June, he was moved to flank for subsequent matches that year against Free State and Western Province.

 Encouraged, he moved to Pretoria in 1963 where he joined the Harlequins club with ambitions to play for Northern Transvaal.
 But when he was not selected, Ellis returned to his brother's farm near Gobabis, determined never to play rugby again.
-Afrikaans radio commentator Gerhard Viviers recalled that Ellis did not even want to visit Gobabis, but when he was forced to go to there to pick up a spare part for his brother's tractor one day, he was convinced to play for the town team that afternoon.
+Afrikaans radio commentator Gerhard Viviers recalled that Ellis did not even want to visit Gobabis, but when he was forced to go there to pick up a spare part for his brother's tractor one day, he was convinced to play for the town team that afternoon.

 Between 1962 and 1969 Ellis played lock, flank, and number eight for South West Africa.
 He was chosen to play for various South African development sides, such as the 1966 South African Gazelles tour to Argentina on which he played 9 matches and scored 17 tries, as well as South African Country and South African Barbarian teams.

-In 1964 he was invited to the Springbok trials and won a place on the Springbok touring side to Australia and New Zealand in 1965.
+In 1965 he was invited to the Springbok trials and won a place on the Springbok touring side to Australia and New Zealand in 1965.
 At the age of 22 Ellis made his test debut against the All Blacks in Wellington on 31 July 1965, replacing Frik du Preez who was moved to lock alongside Tiny Naudé.
 He became a permanent fixture in this position until his last test against New Zealand on 24 July 1976 in Durban.

 Struggling with an injury in 1967, he was at first not selected to attend the Springbok trials prior to the visit by the French national side.
 When he recovered quicker than expected, the national selectors invited him to play for Durban Collegians in a curtain-raiser to the trials, and he performed well enough to be included in the Springbok squad.